What and Who Are Google Search Partners?

 It is unknown exactly how many sites are in the Google Search Partners network, as Google doesn’t release a complete list of their Google Search Partners.
 Google partner websites follow Google policies regarding privacy in order to show ads.
 They receive a share of the advertising profits every time your ad is clicked.

-Where Do Ads Appear?
+Where Do Ads from the Google Ads Marketing Agency Appear?

 Within the search partner sites, your ads and listings may appear on search results pages.
 Your ads will look similar to how they appear in the Google Display Network, although you may see some differences.
 You cannot pick and choose where you want your ads to appear among Google Search Partners.
 It’s all or nothing.
 However, you can opt out of the Google Search Network entirely.
-That means every cent goes to the Google Display Network and you don’t spend a penny on Google Search Partners.
-That said, before you pull the plug, check to see if the Google Search network is actually paying off for you.
+That means every cent goes to the Google Display Network, and you don’t spend a penny on Google Search Partners.
+That said, before you pull the plug, check to see if the Google Search network is paying off for you.

 A Few Examples to Help You Understand